KokoWarrior/-/README.md

-# -Hi.Now you can die
+# Hi.Now you can die
+this is ded
+#Why u still here,Noobmaster69?
+tommy gun socks